-BUSN 180 - Business English and Transcription I (formerly OAT 180)
+BUSN 180 - Business English and Transcription I

-Prereg: "C" or higher in BUSN 123 (formerly OAT 123) and ENG 22, or acceptable placement test scores.
+Prereq: "C" or higher in BUSN 123 and ENG 22, or acceptable placement test scores

 Description: This course is a study of grammar, punctuation, and word usage, which provides the basic tools for effective business communication.
 Use of a transcribing machine is also covered.

-BUSN 181 - Business English and Transcription II (formerly OAT 181)
+BUSN 181 - Business English and Transcription II